A Look into The Current Pet Food Shortage

 Some pet food manufacturers have chosen to discontinue or reformulate their recipes to bypass scarce ingredients to overcome some of the supply chain’s hurdles.
 So if your pet hesitates to eat his dinner, there may have been an ingredient swap that occurred.
 Be sure to check your pet food label to find possible ingredient substitutes.

-If your pet food is out of stock, you probably have many questions.
+If your pet food is currently unavailable, you likely have several questions in mind.
 Why is my pet food out of stock?
-When (if at all) will it get restocked?
-What other options do I have?
-What about my pet’s dietary needs?
-Who can help me find something comparable?
+Will it be restocked, and when?
+What alternatives are available for my pet’s dietary needs?
+Who can assist me in finding a comparable option?

 The below charts show a significant dollar amount increase for both dry and wet pet food formats.
 Dry food experienced a greater dollar growth; however it was actually a smaller percentage of growth in comparison to wet foods (data as of August, 2020).
 This means that there likely was more of a strain put on wet food producers, further adding to shortages.[vc_column width=”1/2″][vc_column width=”1/2″]